mrgamernavshorts/NAV-Password-Manager/readme.md

 # NAV Password Manager

-NAV Password manager is a open-source passoword manager.
+NAV Password manager is a open-source password manager.

 Fully written in Python!